What is Working Capital, and Why is it Important?

 - Pay debt on time: Avoid unnecessary penalties and use electronic payment systems to ensure all debt obligations are met on time.

 - Take advantage of tax incentives: Tax incentives save money that can be used for working capital funds.

-- Cut unnecessary expenses: Audit your monthly expenses and break it down into components.
+- Cut unnecessary expenses: Audit your monthly expenses and break them down into components.
 Is everything you’re paying for necessary?
-Trim the fat and focus on expenses that maintain company functionality.
+Trim the fat and focus on costs that maintain company functionality.

-- Avoid stockpiling: Manage your inventory so that every item is sold and products arrive exactly when you need them.
-When inventory is quickly converted to cash, less capital is tied up in unused assets.
+- Avoid stockpiling: Manage your inventory so that every item is sold and products arrive precisely when you need them.
+When stock is quickly converted to cash, less capital is tied up in unused assets.

 - Working capital loans: If needed, working capital loans are available to fund short-term operational needs.